saracoth/newdark-mods/README.md

 This repository was created to demonstrate how to work around a limitation in the DML file format.
 When CreateArch was first introduced, it was not possible to use those object names in the Agent and Target fields of a receptron.
 Those fields accept only integer ID numbers, the "Me" keyword, and the "Source" keyword.

 In general, this limitation can be completely bypassed through use of squirrel script files.
 These mods show how to mimic adding and removing metaproperties, spawning objects, and cloning properties from one object to another.
-I hope this helps modders who are not comfortable with squirrel scripts to see how they can be used for simple effects like this, without straying too far from the act/react system they may be more familiar with.

-However, see notes about Safely Assigning Scripts.
-There are still some very narrow corner cases where even this work-around is not 100% compatible with all possible mods and FMs.
+I hope this helps modders who are not comfortable with squirrel scripts to see how they can be used for simple effects like this.
+The [original versions](https://github.com/saracoth/newdark-mods/tree/1.0) of these mods stick closer to act/react-based systems, and only use scripts where absolutely necessary.
+The current versions of these scripts take advantage of scripting to simplify things where possible.
+Feel free to take a look at either or both versions of these mods to see how they work.

 ### Safely Assigning Scripts

-Several comments in the DML files cover this, but it's worth repeating.
 It's perfectly safe to assign scripts to brand new archetypes and metaproperties you define yourself, with CreateArch DML commands.
 For anything else, you run the risk of conflicts with other mods or FMs.

 For example, the Garrett archetype in the vanilla game already has a Sanctifier script attached to him, in script #0.
 Some random fan mission might attach its own special Garrett script as well, in script #1.
 If your mod also assigns script #1 to Garrett, either the FM or your mod will stop working correctly.